ypereirareis/ypereirareis.github.io/_posts/2015-12-01-docker-container-external-links-alias-hosts-unavailable.markdown

 {% endhighlight %}

-Internally **docker** will automatically add new entry in the `/etc/hosts` file of each container with the targeted service container IP address:
+Internally **docker** will automatically add new entry in the `/etc/hosts` file of each container using the mailcatcher service with the targeted container IP address:

 {% highlight bash %}
 root@mydomain:/var/www# cat /etc/hosts